telerik/ajax-docs/controls/calendar/design-time/template-design-surface.md

-The **Template Design Surface** lets you design templates for portions of the calendar and time view controls.
+The **Template Design Surface** of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) lets you design templates for portions of the calendar and time view controls.

 There are two basic ways to display the Template Design Surface: